DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-06-19-structuring-couse-content-user-research-with-candidates.md

 description: Summary of the round of research with candidates on improving courses pages on Find
 date: 2025-06-19
 tags:
-  - Find
+  - find
   - courses
-  - Course structure
+  - course structure
-  - Course content
+  - course content
   - research
   - longform content
 ---